What Is An End Of Life Doula?

 My interest led me to attend The International Death Symposium held in Toronto in 2017 where I first learned of End of Life Doulas.
 In my heart I knew this was what I was meant to do.
 I took End of Life Training through The Institute of Traditional Medicine and completed Training through Douglas College.

 The Covid 19 pandemic changed things.
 My desire to work with people face to face was no longer possible, so I put everything on hold.
-Through talking with other doulas, I realized it is very possible to have meaningful impact through the use of technology.
-Until the pandemic is declared over, all services will be offered via ZOOM.
+Through talking with other Doulas, I realized it is very possible to have meaningful impact through the use of technology.
+Until the pandemic is declared over, many services will be offered via zoom.
+Although when needed Some services can be in person if both parties are fully vaccinated.